 Are you wondering if it’s the right time for your grown child to move out?.
 Maybe, you believe your kid is old enough and you’re ready to toss your little bird out of the nest and let ’em fly, but you’re feeling unsure.
 Then you’re at the right place!
 We’ve put together some guidance to answer when should a child move out and Is moving out at 18 the best age to move out?

 Whether they are headed to college or not, it’s a huge adjustment for all parties involved.
 An argument could be made that moving off to college is more often a soft transition.
 College kids tend to get more continued help from their parents and school.
 Nevertheless, such a huge life change can be emotionally challenging, even if everyone seems to be ready for it.

-These days it’s no longer as clear as “move out at 18.”
-It used to be common practice to move out after high school.
+These days it’s no longer as common to move out at 18.
+It used to be the norm to move out after high school.
 And legally, your kids aren’t entitled to live with you past 18 years old.

 But according to Time Magazine, you may want to consider letting your kid stay longer.
 The idea is that allowing them to stay will “help them make the most out of the financial breathing room you’re providing.”

 A May 2016 Pew survey indicated that 18-34 year olds are doing just that.
 “A record 32 percent of young adults live with their parents.